 There are plenty of designs on the market, some include additional mesh panels for further cooling or pre-curved compression fit to prevent tired muscles.
 To help you choose the best summer base layers, we’ve created this handy guide with what to look for and a few recommended layers for inspiration.

-The lower half to the Ride Tech Summer Top, these bottoms are made from the same moisture-wicking material to keep you cool and comfortable.
+These bottoms are made from moisture-wicking material to keep you cool and comfortable.
 Including additional muscle support to prevent fatigue, these bottoms are pre-curved with flat seams for less noticeable wear.
 If you’ve never worn leggings before they might feel a bit odd when you first put them on but they allow your gear to move freely, which is excellent when you’re wearing leathers as it’s so much easier to move around on the bike.

 When you’re out on the road in the winter, the cold weather doesn’t stop your body sweating.
 Not only is sweat uncomfortably sticky, once it begins to cool, but your body heat can also drop quickly.
 By investing in a winter base layer, you can create a thin layer of protection against your skin which aims to keep your body warm and dry.